bitovi/academy/src/react/8-optimizaton-hooks.md

 @highlight 2-4
 @codepen react

-Now below, we'll wrap `handleClick`'s logic in a `useCallback` so we can cache the results.
+Now below, we’ll wrap `handleClick`’s logic in a `useCallback` so we can cache the results.

 ```jsx
 function Hello({ firstName, lastName }) {